44 Lantern Centerpieces to Illuminate Your Wedding Reception Tables

 Photo by Haley George Photography

-There's no need to add an oversized candle to every lantern for your wedding table centerpiece.
+There's no need to add an oversized candle to every lantern.
 If you want the exterior to demand more attention then the interior, fill the item with a dainty votive.
 For instance, this geometric gold lantern has an unexpected design, so a large piece would only overshadow it.

 rustic lantern with white and purple flowers spilling out